ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

   the overlay application to distinguish between Case 1 and Case 2 and to compute the optimal total throughput accordingly.

-- The ALTO server must allow the client to distinguish the common network components shared by eh1 -> eh2 and eh1 -> eh4, e.g., eh1 - sw1 and sw1 - sw5
-  in Case 1.
+- The ALTO server must allow the client to distinguish the common ANE shared by eh1 -> eh2 and eh1 -> eh4, e.g., eh1 - sw1 and sw1 - sw5 in Case 1.

-- The ALTO server must give details on the properties of the network components used by eh1 -> eh2 and eh1 -> eh4, e.g., the available bandwidth between eh1 -
+- The ALTO server must give details on the properties of the ANEs used by eh1 -> eh2 and eh1 -> eh4, e.g., the available bandwidth between eh1 - sw1, sw1 -
-  sw1, sw1 - sw5, sw5 - sw7, sw5 - sw6, sw6 - sw7, sw7 - sw2, sw7 - sw4, sw2 -
+  sw5, sw5 - sw7, sw5 - sw6, sw6 - sw7, sw7 - sw2, sw7 - sw4, sw2 - eh2, sw4 -
-  eh2, sw4 - eh4 in Case 1.
+  eh4 in Case 1.

 In general, we can conclude that to support the multiple flow scheduling use case, the ALTO framework must be extended to satisfy the following additional requirements:

 AR1:
-: An ALTO server must provide essential information on intermediate network components on the path of a <source, destination> pair that are critical to the QoE of the overlay application.
+: An ALTO server must provide essential information on ANEs on the path of a <source, destination> pair that are critical to the QoE of the overlay application.

 AR2:
-: An ALTO server must provide essential information on how the paths of different <source, destination> pairs share a common network component.
+: An ALTO server must provide essential information on how the paths of different <source, destination> pairs share a common ANE.

 AR3:
-: An ALTO server must provide essential information on the properties associated to the network components.
+: An ALTO server must provide essential information on the properties associated to the ANEs.

 The Path Vector extension defined in this document propose a solution to provide these details.

-## Recent Use Cases
+## Use Cases

 While the multiple flow scheduling problem is used to help identify the additional requirements, the Path Vector extension can be applied to a wide range of applications.
-This section highlights some real use cases that are recently reported.
-See {{I-D.bernstein-alto-topo}} for a more comprehensive survey of use cases where extended network topology information is needed.
+This section highlights some real use cases that are reported.

 ### Large-scale Data Analytics